SharePoint/sp-dev-docs/docs/general-development/how-to-create-custom-sharepoint-server-workflow-forms-with-visual-studio-20.md

 ## Workflow forms available in SharePoint Sever 2013
 <a name="sec3"> </a>

-Prior the release of SharePoint Server 2013, there were three types of custom workflow forms you could create: **Initiation**, **Association**, and **Task Edit** forms.
+Prior the release of SharePoint, there were three types of custom workflow forms you could create: **Initiation**, **Association**, and **Task Edit** forms.
 Of these three types of forms, task edit forms have been de-emphasized as a custom forms solution.
 The de-emphasis of Task Edit forms started with SharePoint 2010 because the Visual Studio 2010 SharePoint development tools lacked a project item for task forms, relying instead on the standard list display and edit forms to render tasks.

-SharePoint Server 2013 improves how you work with workflow tasks in that you can create custom outcome buttons for specific scenarios.
-You can also customize the rendering and behavior of specific columns in task items using the new Client Side Rendering (CSR), which was introduced in SharePoint Server 2013.
+SharePoint improves how you work with workflow tasks in that you can create custom outcome buttons for specific scenarios.
+You can also customize the rendering and behavior of specific columns in task items using the new Client Side Rendering (CSR), which was introduced in SharePoint.
 Note that CSR uses JavaScript executed in the client.
-These topics are covered in the article  [Working with Tasks in SharePoint 2013 Workflows using Visual Studio 2012](working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md).
+These topics are covered in the article  [Working with Tasks in SharePoint Workflows using Visual Studio 2012](working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md).
 You can also get more information in the article  [Customize a list view in SharePoint Add-ins using client-side rendering](http://msdn.microsoft.com/library/8d5cabb2-70d0-46a0-bfe0-9e21f8d67d86%28Office.15%29.aspx).